• Menu

 Mahabodhi Temple

-The Mahabodhi Temple lays in the walled city of Old Bagan and resembles the Mahabodhi Temple in India.
+The Mahabodhi Temple lies in the walled city of Old Bagan and resembles the Mahabodhi Temple in India.
 The two-storey structure is built in Central Indian Style and dates back to the 12th century.
-During the earthquake of 1975 it was badly damaged and has recently been restored.
+During the earthquake of 1975, it was badly damaged and has recently been restored.

 The ThirdWeek in Bagan Myanmar